TrellixVulnTeam/swahilipython_SCMU/Doc/library/decimal.rst

 and two zeros, :const:`+0` and :const:`-0`.

 Infinities can be constructed directly with:  ``Decimal('Infinity')``.
-Also, they can arise from dividing by zero when the :exc:`DivisionByZero` signal is not trapped.
-Likewise, when the :exc:`Overflow` signal is not trapped, infinity can result from rounding beyond the limits of the largest representable number.
+Also, they can arise kutoka dividing by zero when the :exc:`DivisionByZero` signal is not trapped.
+Likewise, when the :exc:`Overflow` signal is not trapped, infinity can result kutoka rounding beyond the limits of the largest representable number.

 The infinities are signed (affine) and can be used in arithmetic operations where they get treated as very large, indeterminate numbers.
 For instance,